 In this complete guide to the Eagles, we’ll cover everything you need to know about the team for the coming campaign.
 That includes their full schedule, real-time weekly game odds and futures odds for their Super Bowl prospects.

-Las Vegas doesn’t have sports betting odds on lockdown any longer so you can find great NFL lines right here in PA.
-Our live odds feed has the latest odds and lines on upcoming Eagles and NFL games.
-See your best Eagles odds for next week below:
+Las Vegas doesn’t have sports betting odds on lockdown any longer so you can find great Philadelphia Eagles lines right here in PA.
+Our live odds feed has the latest odds and lines on this week’s Eagles game.
+See your best Eagles odds for their next game below; click on any odd to claim your bonus and start betting:

 The Super Bowl LII win was a memorable experience, but Eagles fans are dying for another ring.
 Here’s where to find the Eagles’ best odds of winning next year’s Super Bowl or the NFC/NFC East.
 Click the odds to go directly to the sportsbook, claim your bonus and start locking your bets in before the Eagles start to fly!

 If the Eagles have a shot at making next year’s Super Bowl.
-QB Carson Wentz will likely need to follow former Head Coach Doug Pederson out the door.
-If you want to get a futures bet down on which team Wentz will be traded to, these are the best odds being offered at PA online sportsbooks.
+QB Jalen Hurts will likely need to improve quickly.
+If you want to get a futures bet down on Hurts turning in an MVP caliber season, these are the best odds being offered at PA online sportsbooks.